Visit Iguazu Falls

 Where to Stay

 Most visitors base themselves in Puerto Iguazú on the Argentine side.
-It’s a decent, unpretentious small town with plenty of accommodation options.
-The Sheraton Iguazú Resort sits inside the national park itself, with balconies literally overlooking the falls, and costs accordingly.
-Hotel Loi Suites Iguazú is a step down in price and a short drive from the park entrance.
+A decent small town with adequate accommodation at prices that don’t charge for the proximity to the falls.
+The Sheraton Iguazú Resort sits inside the national park itself with fall-facing balconies, and costs accordingly.
+Hotel Loi Suites Iguazú is a step down in price and worth considering.

-For budget options, hostels along Avenida Córdoba in Puerto Iguazú are fine and well-connected by bus to the park.
+For budget options, hostels along Avenida Córdoba in Puerto Iguazú run regular shuttles to the park.

 Where to Eat

-Puerto Iguazú has a surprisingly decent restaurant scene for its size.
-El Quincho del Tío Querido on Bompland is consistently good for Argentine grilled meats.
-Avoid eating inside the park itself if possible — the food is overpriced and unremarkable.
+El Quincho del Tío Querido on Bompland in Puerto Iguazú is consistently good for Argentine grilled meats.
+Eat outside the park; the in-park restaurants are overpriced and unremarkable.

 Timing

-Iguazu is accessible year-round but rainfall matters.
-The dry season (April-September) means lower water levels but better trail conditions and cooler temperatures.
-The wet season produces the most dramatic falls — water everywhere — but some lower trails may be closed and the humidity is punishing.
-Avoid Argentine school holidays (July and the first half of January) if crowds bother you.
+The falls are accessible year-round.
+The dry season (April through September) means lower water levels but better trail conditions.
+The wet season produces more dramatic falls but can close lower trails and the humidity is heavy.
+Avoid Argentine school holidays (July and January) if crowds bother you.
+The park opens at 8am; go directly to the Devil’s Throat first.